asifprotick10/BCIforConcentrationDetectionInOnlineLearning/README.md

 The file is of exe extension and can be run on windows for real-time classification of attention into 2 main classes: attentive and sleepy (non-attentive).
 The distracted class is being worked on and will be updated when done.
 The demonstration of the project is given in the link: https://youtu.be/LQ6b_kuXZO8 [![Demo](DemoAttentionGIF.gif)]([DemoAttention.mp4](https://youtu.be/dnkO_qrWpBk))

+#Running the app
+Download the repository and go to the run folder. run.exe is to be clicked to open the app.
+Rquirements: A FocusCalm Headband
+Type the model of the FocusCalm Headband in the box and click on start.
+That's it.
+Thank you!!